carlfischer1/winimagecompat/README.md

 Many 3rd party images derived from Windows Server base images, such as ```library\python```, specify the ```ltsc2016``` tag or no tag at all.
 In those cases, here are two methods to ensure a predictable version of the Windows base images is used:

 ### Fork the dockerfile
-With some images it may be possible to create a copy of the image's ```dockerfile``` and replace it's general tag reference to the Windows base image with an explicit one, pinning it to the specified version.
+For some images it may be possible to create a copy of the image's ```dockerfile``` and replace a general Windows base image reference with an explicit one, pinning it to the specified version.

 ### Capturing a specific version of the image
 [Stefan Scherer's](@stefscherer) WinSpector tool can be used to determine the Windows base image and patch level of any image: